strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 - junit.jupiter.execution.parallel.enabled=true
 - junit.jupiter.execution.parallel.config.fixed.parallelism=5 <- specify any number, you just have to be sure that your cluster can take it

+On the other hand you can also override it in mvn command using additional parameters:
+- -Djunit.jupiter.execution.parallel.enabled=true
+- -Djunit.jupiter.execution.parallel.config.fixed.parallelism=5

 ## Cluster Operator log check

 After each test, there is a check for cluster operator logs, which searches for unexpected errors or unexpected exceptions.